Exploring Persona Sentiment Sensitivity in Personalized Dialogue Generation: Are LLMs Sensitive to Users' Polarity?

 \subsection{Does Dialogue Quality Diverge According to Polarized User-Pairing?}

 Inspired by psychological research indicating that the quality of conversations varies with participants’ traits~\cite{article}, this section explores how polarized profiles and pairing types affect dialogue outcomes under various configurations.
-We conduct a large-scale, detailed study employing four backbone LLMs and eight metrics to verify result robustness across models and evaluation measures.
+We conduct a large-scale, detailed study employing four backbone LLMs and eight metrics to verify the robustness of the results.